ZoeLeBlanc/is578-intro-dh/_materials/intro_ai_command_line/02-command-line.md

 ----

-So know we need to try and understand what ChatGPT is telling us.
+So now we need to try and understand what ChatGPT is telling us.
 Let's break down the command:

 - `mkdir` is the command to create a new directory
 - `is578-2023` is the name of the directory we want to create